srosh/REPLica/README.md

-REPLica: NodeJS REPL + ACE
+REPLica: NodeJS REPL + ACE Editor and an interactive console
 ===
 REPlica is a NodeJS REPL server with multiline input and code folding for objects and arrays in console.